 This rig will feed eight 110 AH deep cycle (lead-acid) leisure batteries to begin with, but we may change to lithium technology as and when funding allows, since this rig may be the subject of further testing and development for the full size SeaVax prototype.
 The point here being to provide the basic vessel onto which seawater sampling and cleaning experiments might proceed.
 To date this design has been funded entirely by our trustees and volunteers.
 Copyright © diagrams March 2019.
 All rights reserved, Cleaner Ocean Foundation Ltd.

 The beach at Hastings is strewn with single use plastic, fishing nets and ropes.
-The youngest member of the SeaVax team, Ryan, picked up several disposable lighters and other plastic waste from the beach on this visit to the coastal town, that is perhaps more famous for the Battle of Hastings in 1066.
+The youngest member of the SeaVax team seen on the right, Ryan, picked up several disposable lighters and other plastic waste from the beach on this visit to the coastal town, that is perhaps more famous for the Battle of Hastings in 1066.
 Copyright © photographs, 16 March 2019.
 All rights reserved, Cleaner Ocean Foundation Ltd.

 LINKS & REFERENCE